Undergraduate Grants and Scholarships

 - Assistance will not normally be offered for expenses incurred in connection with a course requirement.

 - Expenses will normally be reimbursed retrospectively.
-Successful applicants will be issued with an expense claim form that should be returned to the Tutorial Office together with receipts for all expenses incurred.
+Successful applicants will receive a letter from the Senior Tutor giving details of when they should present receipts for all expenses incurred to the Tutorial Office.
 Students should inform their Tutor if retrospective reimbursement would cause financial hardship.

 - In cases where a student is attending a conference but not presenting a paper or poster, the College will normally only consider contributing up to 50% of the cost of attendance.